arthur-jacquin/edit/philosophy.md

 ### Feature-stable

 edit is not meant to grow indefinitely.
 It has a finite number of carefully chosen features.
-These can be all discovered by reading the manual (`manual.md`, 10 minute read) or the configuration file, where a key is associated to each command.
+These can be all discovered by doing the 10 minute tutorial (`make tutor`) or reading the configuration file, where a key is associated to each command.

 It avoids the feeling of being overwhelmed by the number of features, which can happen when starting to use vim.
 If you're new to advanced text editing, no need